mi-erasmusmc/AsthmaCOPDTreatmentPatterns/README.md

 Today, many guidelines are available that provide clinical recommendations on asthma or COPD care with as ultimate goal to improve outcomes of patients.
 There is a lack of knowledge how patients newly diagnosed with asthma or COPD are treated in real-world.
 We give insight in treatment patterns of newly diagnosed patients across countries to help understand and address current research gaps in clinical care by utilizing the powerful analytical tools developed by the Observational Health Data Sciences and Informatics (OHDSI) community.

 *Methods*:
-This study will describe the treatment pathways of patients diagnosed with asthma, COPD or ACO.
+This study will describe the treatment pathways of patients diagnosed with asthma, COPD or Asthma-COPD Overlap (ACO).
 For each of the cohorts, a sunburst diagram (and more) is produced to describe the proportion of the respiratory drugs for each treatment sequence observed in the target population.

-## Installation/Execution
+## Installation/Study Execution
-If you like to execute this study package against an OMOP-CDM follow these instructions:
+If you like to execute this study package against an OMOP-CDM database follow these instructions:

 1. Download and open the R package using RStudio.
 2. Load the renv project environment to ensure that you have all required R packages.